 - The angle of incidence must be greater than the critical angle.

 Some Illustrations of Total Internal Reflection

-Optical Fibre: In it, light through multiple total internal reflections is propagated along the axis of a glass fibre of radius of few microns in which index of refraction of core is greater than that of surroundings.
+- Optical Fibre: In it, light through multiple total internal reflections is propagated along the axis of a glass fibre of radius of few microns in which the index of refraction of the core is greater than that of surroundings.

 - Mirage and looming: It is an optical illusion that is responsible for the appearance of the water layer at short distances in a desert or on the road.
 Mirage is an example of total internal reflection which occurs due to atmospheric refraction.